 The benefits of early detection and treatment should not be undermined.
 In fact, individuals diagnosed with breast cancer at stage 1 can have a survival rate as high as 90%.
 Here are the common screening methods that can help to detect breast cancer as early as possible.

-Mammography can detect small lumps in the breasts before we can feel it physically.
-The Malaysian Clinical Practice Guideline (CPG) on the Management of Breast Cancer recommends the following: mammography screening may be performed biennially in women from 50-74 years of age, Find out where you can get a mammogram scan and the subsidies available here.
+Mammography can detect small lumps in the breasts before we can feel them physically.
+The Malaysian Clinical Practice Guideline (CPG) on the Management of Breast Cancer recommends the following: mammography screening may be performed annually or biennially for both males and females from 50-74 years of age.
+Get more information on both male and female mammogram here and the relevant subsidies available here.

 Breast Cancer Treatment